Analysis of chaos and regularity in the open Dicke model: CONVERGENCE OF EIGENVALUES AND EIGENSTATES OF THE OPEN DICKE MODEL

 We repeat the last analysis for the case $\gamma=1$, showing the results in Fig.~\ref{fig:ChaoticSpectrum}.
-For this case, we see the same overall behaviour, with slightly differences.
-For the high coupling strength case we find less converged eigenvalues as for the low one.
-The last feature is well understood by analyzing panel (b2) in Fig.~\ref{fig:ChaoticSpectrum}.
-For this projection, the eigenstate wave function looks more spread over the Liouville basis.
-This is feature which show typically chaotic eigenstates, they are expanded in all accessible Hilbert (Liouville) space, resembling a random state~\cite{Berry1977JPA}.
-Panel (b3) in Fig.~\ref{fig:ChaoticSpectrum} shows the projection of the eigenstate wave function not spread at all over the Liouville basis, which shows that the eigenstate wave function has a very complex structure in Liouville space, and these projections are useful tools to understand it.
+For this case, we see the same overall behavior but with the eigenstate wave functions more spread over the Liouville basis, as can be seen in Figs.~\ref{fig:ChaoticSpectrum}~(d1) and~\ref{fig:ChaoticSpectrum}~(d2).
+Nevertheless, Fig.~\ref{fig:ChaoticSpectrum}~(d1) shows the projection of the eigenstate wave function more spread over the Liouville basis than the projection of Fig.~\ref{fig:ChaoticSpectrum}~(d2).
+This shows that the eigenstate wave function in chaotic regions has a very complex structure in Liouville space, and these projections are useful tools to understand it.